wodowiesel/PiFunk/README.md

 `-Llib` for using library-directory

-`-c` for compiling without linking for making .o object
+`-c` for compiling without linking for making object

 `-shared` for generating shared object libraries